IFB-ElixirFr/sandbox.bio.hosted.by.ifb/src/content/linux_basics_session05/steps/step06.md

 - Errors are typically displayed on the last line (just before the program terminates…).
 - Take the time to read the errors carefully and try to understand them (use internet or your preferred chatbot to help interpret them).
-- Follow the instructions provided the "Usage" section (*e.g* do not place arguments before the subcommand name).
+- Follow the instructions provided in the "Usage" section (*e.g* do not place arguments before the subcommand name).
-- The file name is a **positional argument** in seqkit commands, meaning it should be provided as the **last argument** in the command.
+- The file name is a **positional argument** in seqkit commands, meaning it should be provided as the **last argument** in the command (or _via_ a pipe).
+- Seqkit commands are encoded according to bash command conventions, with “--option_name” options and sometimes their abbreviated form, but these bash conventions are not necessarily used by bioinformatics tools.
+- Each bioinformatics tool has its own set of commands, options, or arguments, and therefore a potential set of errors for users.
+It is therefore essential to read the documentation for each new tool to discover them.